By Simon Knutsson

 - “In terms of a fundamental solidarity of all suffering beings against suffering, something that almost all of us should be able to agree on is what I will term the ‘principle of negative utilitarianism’: Whatever else our exact ethical commitments and specific positive goals are, we can and should certainly all agree that, in principle, and whenever possible, the overall amount of conscious suffering in all beings capable of conscious suffering should be minimized.
 I know that it is impossible to give any truly conclusive argument in favor of this principle.
 And, of course, there exist all kinds of theoretical complications—for example, individual rights, long-term preferences, and epistemic indeterminacy.
 But the underlying intuition is something that can be shared by almost everybody: We can all agree that no additional suffering should be created without need.
 Albert Camus once spoke about the solidarity of all finite beings against death, and in just the same sense there should be a solidarity of all sentient beings capable of suffering against suffering.
 Out of this solidarity we should not do anything that would increase the overall amount of suffering and confusion in the universe—let alone something that highly likely will have this effect right from the beginning.”
 Metzinger (2003, 622). (back)

 - He held that both positive and negative well-being have moral weight, that negative well-being has more weight than positive, and that there is some evil so bad that he could not see that any amount of good can counterbalance it.
-He would not qualify as a utilitarian because he held that there are other values than well-being, but his view was still similar to NU or NU to a substantial extent.
-My view is based on Hedenius (1955) and Petersson (2009).
+He would not qualify as a utilitarian because he held that there are other values than well-being, but his view was still similar to negative utilitarianism.
+My understanding of his philosophy is mainly based on Hedenius (1955) and Petersson (2009).
 Caveats include that Hedenius seems to say that the consequentialism needs to be modified and limited in scope, and that he does not seem to provide a final and conclusive formulation of the modified theory. (back)

 - Mendola (1990, 86).
 Emphasis in original of ‘negative’ omitted. (back)